PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That cluster is now implemented in `passes/terminal_clamp_unary_relu_orchestration.py` with a frozen ModelIR/layout/diagnostics context, three stable IDs, and direct owner imports.
+Each builder call creates one fresh `ModelIRPassStateScope` shared by all three immutable invocations.
+The historical helper remains a four-line delegate at its original boundary, and the efficiency fixture now exercises the explicit runner while preserving one graph-index build.
+The 285-test focused/ architecture/efficiency set, 32 core smoke tests, and all 11 TensorFlow-import- blocked tests pass.
+No public API, artifact, dependency, runtime order, scope- sharing behavior, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.